 Many business owners start their exit strategy exploration with a conversation focused primarily on business value expectations.
-However, few have a true understanding of the length or breadth of the business sale process, which ultimately can become critical.
-Timing often influences value and other key factors that drive the success of a business sale.
+But, few have a real understanding of the length or breadth of the business sale process.
+Not understanding the process ultimately can become critical.
+Timing often influences the value and other key factors that drive the success of a business sale.
 Below, we address the question of how long does it take to sell a business.
-These factors are to be expected and are consistent with IBG Business’s experience when selling middle market businesses across the USA, whether located in Oklahoma, Pennsylvania, Arizona or Colorado.
+These factors are to be expected and are consistent with IBG Business’s experience when selling middle-market businesses across the USA, whether located in Oklahoma, Pennsylvania, Arizona, or Colorado.

-Stage One: Information gathering and preparation of the Confidential Information Memorandum (CIM).
+Gathering and preparation of the Confidential Information Memorandum (CIM).
 This stage generally takes anywhere from two weeks to six weeks to complete.
 The CIM is the selling document used for confidentially marketing your business to prospective buyers.
-It is basically a book describing all facets of your business from history, products and services, core competencies, principal biographies, organizational chart, growth opportunities and financial performance.
-Completing the CIM involves gathering a lot data from you (the seller) so the speed at which the data is readily available has a lot to do with how long this particular phase can take.
+It is a book describing all facets of your business.
+Containing the history, products and services, core competencies, principal biographies, organizational chart, growth opportunities, and financial performance.
+Completing the CIM involves gathering a lot of data from you (the seller), so the speed at which the data is readily available has a lot to do with how long this particular phase can take.
 If it is readily available and the financials are well organized it can be just a few weeks.
 If that data is not as cohesive, it can take much longer.

-During this period your M&A investment banker, or business broker for small deals, will also be putting together a targeted business buyers list featuring potential strategic and private equity buyers.
-This is the “market” to be approached initially.
+During this period, your M&A investment banker, or business broker for small deals, will also be putting together a targeted business buyers list featuring potential strategic and private equity buyers.
+This is the “market” to be approached at first.

-Once a prospect receives the CIM they will typically review internally, which can take from several days, up to a month.
-If they are still intrigued with the acquisition, they will set up an introductory conference call with you and your investment banker, M&A or business broker.
-During this call they’ll give you background on their firm and their objectives before asking any questions they may have for you.
+Once a prospect receives the CIM, they will typically review internally.
+This process can take from several days, up to a month.
+If they are still intrigued by the acquisition, they will set up an introductory conference call with you and your investment banker, M&A, or business broker.
+During this call, they’ll give you background on their firm and their objectives before asking any questions they may have for you.
 Business valuation is rarely discussed during this call.
-The tone is much more focused on your business and your objectives moving forward.
+The tone is much more focused on your business, and your objectives are moving forward.

-If there are multiple interested parties there may be a number of similar conference calls.
-From that point you and your investment banker, M&A or business broker will consider and decide which parties you’d like to invite to meet with in person.
-Depending on how many interested parties there are most sellers will meet face to face with up to five prospective acquirers of your company.
+If there are multiple interested parties, there may be a number of similar conference calls.
+From that point, you and your investment banker, M&A, or business broker will consider and decide which parties you’d like to invite you to meet with in person.
+Depending on how many interested parties there are, most sellers will meet face to face with up to five prospective acquirers of your company.

-Closing Stages Once you have signed the LOI with a prospective buyer they will spend four to six weeks on due diligence, which typically includes confirmation of all the data received to date including a quality of earnings report.
-Also, during the closing phase, attorneys, the purchaser and sell, and their M&A team will prepare and review the final purchase documents.
-Once the documents are executed the transaction is complete.
+Once you have signed the LOI with a prospective buyer, they will spend four to six weeks on due diligence, which typically includes confirmation of all the data received to date, including a quality of earnings report.
+Also, during the closing phase, attorneys, the purchaser, and sell, and their M&A team will prepare and review the final purchase documents.
+Once the documents are executed, the transaction is complete.

-In summary, one of the most frequently asked questions by business owners looking to divest is, how long will it take to sell my business?
-As outlined above to achieve the best price and terms, it rarely can happen in less than three months and a seller should be prepared for the process for selling a business to go up to a year to enjoy a successful business sale.
+In summary, one of the most frequently asked questions by business owners looking to divest, how long will it take to sell my business?
+As outlined above, to achieve the best price and terms, it rarely can happen in less than three months, and a seller should be prepared for the process for selling a business to go up to a year to enjoy a successful business sale.